 Changes in crying patterns.
 A baby's distressed cry sometimes, but not always, sounds different from ordinary crying.
 Changes in your baby's behavior can also be a tip-off.
 For example, crying that can't be soothed with a bottle, diaper change, or cuddling could signal pain.
 Also, a calm baby who becomes unusually fussy could be in pain.

 Crying while nursing.
-Sucking can create pressure in the ears.
 The baby who cries while nursing could very well have a painful ear infection.
+Check for fever.

 Prolonged, intense crying, often at the same time each day.
-This behavior is common with colic, which occurs in infants due to abdominal pain.
+This behavior is common with colic.
 It often starts at the age of 2 weeks, peaks at 6 weeks, and then gradually declines.

 Symptoms of Pain in Toddlers

 Fortunately, at this age, children in pain can talk, if only to say, "Owie, owie, owie!"
 They will often also clutch the part that hurts.
-Pulling or rubbing the ear is common in toddlers and although it can sometimes indicate ear pain, it is more often associated with teething or simply habitual.
+Pulling or rubbing the ear is common in toddlers and although it can sometimes indicate ear pain, it may be habit.
 Suspect an ear infection if your child has had cold symptoms or a fever and begins to tug at the ear suddenly.

 Symptoms of Pain in Children and Adolescents

 Recurrent stomachaches and headaches.
 A stomachache that goes away after a bowel movement could signal a problem with constipation or, less often, inflammatory bowel disease.
 Daily abdominal pain without nausea, vomiting, or diarrhea could be a special form of migraine, or could fall under the category of chronic recurrent abdominal pain, a common but frustrating complaint in children.
 Headaches are often associated with a viral illness.
 But those that occur frequently, often around the same time of day, or accompanying a girl’s menstrual period, and cause your child to be nauseous or sensitive to light could be migraines.
-Recurrent body aches, usually along with trouble falling or staying asleep, could mean your child is depressed or anxious.
+Recurrent stomachaches and headaches, if accompanied by trouble falling or staying asleep, may indicate that your child is depressed or anxious.
 Both conditions are often underdiagnosed in children and are known to trigger or increase pain.